 Choose your route through our high complex as you ascend up to forty feet in the trees.
 Balance, hang, crawl, and swing your way to the zip platform, and then "fly" back to the earth!

-The Nessy is a new activity in the challenge course industry that uses teeter tottering (swinging) beams suspended by cables as a means of crossing from one platform to another.
+The Nessy is a high challenge course element that uses teeter tottering (swinging) beams suspended by cables as a means of crossing from one platform to another.
 The beams have hand ropes that hang to the ground for fellow group/team members to pull on in order to stabilize the beams as participants cross to the other side.
 This participant-belayed activity can be done with one or two climbers at a time, depending on the group's size and interest in a challenge.
 This element combines the developmental team of the low course with the thrill and excitement of a high course.
 Did we say FUN way beyond the normal challenge, as in, are you kidding me?

 Leap for Life (AKA Pamper Pole)